-O’Regan’s Athenry is a compilation of historical accounts, interviews, biographies, local news, opinions and books for the community of Athenry, Co.
+O’Regan’s Athenry is a compilation of historical accounts, interviews, biographies, local news, opinions and books, published for educational purposes only, for the community of Athenry, Co.
 Galway, Ireland.

 All articles are written by Athenry people who have lived and worked in Athenry for most or all of their lives.
 All records contained in the athenry.org library are the copyright of the editor, Finbarr O’Regan and their respective authors.
 All records are submitted freely for the sole purpose of creating and preserving a comprehensive record of precious memories, events, historical sites and artefacts.
 A great many thanks to everyone who has contributed to this work.